Angelika3108/Elections2023_LT/README.md

 User inputs total number of registered voters in election district, number of voters who participated, candidateâ€™s name and his votes count at election or votes count for passing the decision on referendum.

-And then user gets the answer: which candidate won or if there will be 2nd round of election or if the decision will be passed into motion.
+And then user gets the answer: which candidate won or if there will be 2nd round of election or if the decision will be passed into motion or not enough registered voters participated.

 ### Mid-level